 The following timeline represents the approximate evaluation timeline that applies to faculty teaching in the Fall and Spring semesters.
 View the Opting Out of Results Quick Reference Guide (QRG) for detailed steps.
-Those faculty teaching courses on any other schedule should contact the Registrar’s Office regarding their off-cycle courses via email at firstname.lastname@example.org.
+Those faculty teaching courses on any other schedule should contact the Registrar's Office regarding their off-cycle courses via email at email@example.com

 - The Office of the Registrar does not, by default, evaluate (a) courses with only one student enrolled, (b) internships, labs, recitations or independent studies, (c) courses taught in certain departments such as ENFL, ATHL, DEVM, ECIL SABR.
 Evaluations are also not default for courses ending outside the standard course end date for the semester, instructors listed with a percentage of responsibility from zero to four percent, and Teaching Assistants are not evaluated.

 - Courses included in the above categories can be evaluated by the Office of the Registrar if requested by the faculty or department responsible for the course.
 To have such courses included for evaluation, faculty and department administrators must contact the Registrar's Office at firstname.lastname@example.org at the beginning of each semester.